andygock/realclock/_time-server/README.md

 ## Using PM2

-If using PM2, you can use something to star the server on port `3007` and name it `time-server`:
+If using PM2, you can use the following to start the server on port `3007` and name it `time-server`:

     PORT=3007 pm2 start ./app.js --name "time-server"

-And to stop or remove it
+And to stop or remove it:

     pm2 stop time-server
     pm2 delete time-server